Euclidean tilings by convex regular polygons: Fractalizing k-uniform tilings

 There are many ways of generating new k-uniform tilings from old k-uniform tilings.
 For example, notice that the 2-uniform [3.12.12; 3.4.3.12] tiling has a square lattice, the 4(3-1)-uniform [343.12; (3.122)3] tiling has a snub square lattice, and the 5(3-1-1)-uniform [334.12; 343.12; (3.12.12)3] tiling has an elongated triangular lattice.
 These higher-order uniform tilings use the same lattice but possess greater complexity.
 The fractalizing basis for theses tilings is as follows:

 The side lengths are dilated by a factor of $2+\sqrt{3}$.

 This can similarly be done with the truncated trihexagonal tiling as a basis, with corresponding dilation of $3+\sqrt{3}$.

 Fractalizing examples

 Tilings that are not edge-to-edge

 Convex regular polygons can also form plane tilings that are not edge-to-edge.
 Such tilings can be considered edge-to-edge as nonregular polygons with adjacent colinear edges.

-There are seven families of isogonal each family having a real-valued parameter determining the overlap between sides of adjacent tiles or the ratio between the edge lengths of different tiles.
+There are seven families of isogonal figures, each family having a real-valued parameter determining the overlap between sides of adjacent tiles or the ratio between the edge lengths of different tiles.
 Two of the families are generated from shifted square, either progressive or zig-zagging positions.
 Grünbaum and Shephard call these tilings uniform although it contradicts Coxeter's definition for uniformity which requires edge-to-edge regular polygons.
 Such isogonal tilings are actually topologically identical to the uniform tilings, with different geometric proportions.